Apply for OCI Card in the UK. Fast and Easy.

 4. Re-entry permits: Overseas citizen of India card holders who intend to stay in India continuously for more than 180 days at a time are advised to obtain a re-entry permit from the FRRO.
 This permit helps facilitate hassle-free exits and re-entries into India.

-Some frequently asked questions (FAQs) by our UK clients:
+Some frequently asked questions (FAQs):

 1. What is the advantage of OCI?